parisni/mimic-omop-guidelines/01-introduction.rst

 aims
 =======
-Use of EHRs has been increasing world-wide, but most EHRs are different in their structure and not interchangeable.
+Use of EHRs has been increasing world-wide, but most EHRs are differents in their structure and not interchangeable.

 - more data : may provide better outcomes
 - interoperability may provide easy international research and improve reproductibily of it
 - decrease costs and investment in developing algorithms and help to performs transferable analyses
+- their data structure should be the closest to the EHR, to transfer easily research in real life

 challenges
 ==============